konalegi/asynk/README.md

 # Testing your consumers
-Firstly you should include `Asynk::TestHelper` to your test class, and then call  publish `sync_publish` method for sending request, if this is rpc call, invoke the asynk_response method for getting response.
+Firstly you should include `Asynk::TestHelper` to your test class, and then call `sync_publish` method for sending request, if this is rpc call, invoke the asynk_response method for getting response.

 Example using with Rails and MiniTest.